sweIhm-ws2018-19/skillproject-fr-25/README.md

-﻿# Alexa Skills Kit SDK Sample - Color Picker - Lieblingsfarbe (deutsche Übersetzung) A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a color picker skill for the Amazon Echo using the Alexa SDK.
+﻿# Alexa Skills Kit SDK Sample - Train your Brain - Gehirnjogging (deutsche Übersetzung) A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a brainJogging skill for the Amazon Echo using the Alexa SDK.

 ## Concepts
 This sample shows how to create a Lambda function for handling Alexa Skill requests that: